Basic (film): Production

 In May 2000, it was announced Phoenix Pictures had acquired James Vanderbilt's thriller script Basic for $400,000 against $700,000 following a heated bidding war with several other studios.
 In August of that year, it was announced Lee Tamahori had entered negotiations to direct the film.
 In October, Benicio del Toro and Catherine Keener were announced to be in final negotiations to play the leads.
 In July 2001, it was announced John McTiernan would be stepping in as director after Tamahori dropped out during realignment with Intermedia.

-After development of the project stumbled, the project was realigned when Intermedia came on board as a financier with del Tor and Keener having since dropped out.
+After development of the project stumbled, the project was realigned when Intermedia came on board as a financier with del Toro and Keener having since dropped out.
 In September of that year, it was announced John Travolta and Samuel L. Jackson would star in the film.

+In an interview with Empire in June 2014 McTiernan said of the production: "It was an absolute fucking nightmare.
+The week before shooting, I was told I was going to have to shoot the original draft of the screenplay, which didn't work.
+Furthermore, I was sent a lawyer's letter saying I couldn't tell this to the studio and would be sued if I tried to communicate it to them.
+I was able to squirrel away half-a-million dollars to do re-shoots, but the story still makes no sense.
+No sense at all."

 Reception

 Box office

 Basic earned $11.5 million in its opening weekend, ranking behind Head of State, Bringing Down the House, and The Core.
 It grossed $26,793,311 in the US by the end of its theatrical run.